fc-minecraft/hoc2020-md/no_code.md

 ## No code is required for this activity.
 It looks like you haven't started a new activity or there's no coding needed right now.
-See if you can find someone in the town who needs your help!
+Go find someone who needs your help!

 ```template
 player.onChat("run", function () {